-Pro Tip: The lighthouse operates as a living museum where you can stay overnight and become a lighthouse keeper.
+Pro tip: The lighthouse operates as a living museum where you can stay overnight and become a lighthouse keeper.
 Stay in one of the available rooms where you'll enjoy the crashing of the waves and peaceful tranquility.
 In the morning, change the linens and have the room back in order before the museum opens.

-14. Walk my dogs on Second Beach
+13. Walk your dog on Second Beach

-16. Eat clam chowder at The Black Pearl
+15. Eat clam chowder at The Black Pearl

-18. Watching the boats on the lawn at Castle Hill Inn
+17. Watch the boats on the lawn at Castle Hill Inn

 20. Watch the sunset at Brenton Point